4 DAYS FROM $899

 Immerse yourself in the Alsatian Wine Route on a full-day tour

 Today you’ll enjoy a full-day Alsatian Wine Route tour, stopping first to stroll through the charming colorful streets of Colmar, renowned as the capital of Alsatian wine.
 Visit its famous Unterlinden Museum, a 13th-century Dominican convent housing the beloved Isenheim Altarpiece, a lush and moving polyptych.
 We provide some euros so you can find a place for lunch while in town.
-Continue to another beautiful French town steeped in charm, Riquewihr, renowned for its Riesling wine.
-A walking tour leads you to a wine tasting with a sommelier who provides invaluable guidance on several vintages.
+Continue to another beautiful French town steeped in charm, Riquewihr, renowned for its Riesling wine, and take a walking tour that will lead you to a tasting where you will sample several vintages.
 Later, learn more about the European Union during a fascinating lecture.
 And enjoy an evening of music as your spirit soars with selections from operetta to Broadway.

 Also this evening, you can head to the Captain’s Club for a fun interactive cooking lesson, perhaps seeing what goes into making the perfect Käsespätzle.
 Solo travelers may mingle during a solo get-together, too.